 Whether you are a brand new homeowner, or you’ve lived in your own house for 40 years, there are always new things to learn about how to take care of your home.
 An important part of your kitchen’s sanitation and plumbing is the dishwasher air gap.
 This small piece of equipment can mean the difference between sparkling clean dishes and a stinky mess.
-Read on to learn what an air gap for dishwasher is, why you need one, and what to be aware of as far as maintenance and repair.
+Read on to learn what dishwasher air gap is, why you need one, and what to be aware of as far as maintenance and repair are concerned.

 What Is a Dishwasher Air Gap?

 Most people have no idea what a dishwasher air gap is.
 Is it a space between your dishwasher and counter?
 Is it an air pocket inside that helps move the soap around?
 It’s actually an essential part of your kitchen’s plumbing.
-A dishwasher air gap is usually a small metal cylinder near your sink faucet with a few holes in it.
+A dishwasher air gap (sometimes called a “kitchen air gap” or “kitchen sink air gap”) is usually a small metal cylinder near your sink faucet with a few holes in it, designed to prevent dirty water from draining back into your dishwasher.
 When your dishwasher pumps out the dirty, grimy water, it travels through a drain line into the air gap.
 Just like there is a gap between your sink’s faucet and the top of the sink so that no dirty water can flow into the faucet and contaminate the clean water, the air gap acts in more or less the same way.

 What Is a Dishwasher Air Gap’s Purpose?